Announcing the Deep Editing Series

 • AMA 1/28/23 10:30 am-12:00 pm

 Making your MS more manageable and focused by cutting the excess.
-Finding "series" in your work.
-Writing your Synopsis.
+Writing your synopsis

 Scenes